 After gaining an understanding of factors that may be contributing to your unique situation, I will give you practical tools to help you deal with the type of anxiety you are experiencing.
 A large part of this is mindfulness meditation, which I have been practicing myself for about six years now, and have been using with clients as well.
 I have seen many people experience a huge benefit through mindfulness meditation.
 Occasionally an individual will struggle with a mindfulness practice for one reason or another.
 We can explore your challenges and do some problem solving together, to see whether you could benefit from this practice.

 I also combine cognitive behavioral strategies and lifestyle choices that can help contribute to the best possible outcome.
-This may also include nutritional advice to best optimize your functioning as a whole.
+This may also include nutritional and supplement suggestions to best optimize your functioning as a whole.

 I offer clients the option of working session by session or in a program format.
 I prefer to work in a program format, but it is YOUR choice which will work best for you.